Veera-DevOps-Projects/CI-CD-Infrastructure-Bash-Packer-Terraform-AWS/README.md

 Immutable infrastructure makes easier to maintain a consistent and predictable environment.
 It is more secure because any changes made to the system will not be persistent.
 Any malicious activity can be detected and remediated by simply replacing the affected instances.Moreover, it leads to faster and more reliable deployment.
 Morst importantly, it is highly scalable as new instances can be easily created and deployed to handle increasing workloads.
 This enables organizations to adapt to changes quickly and easily in demand.

 Overall, immutable infrastructure provides a more reliable, secure, and scalable approach to managing IT infrastructure.
 It allows organizations to focus on building and deploying new applications and services, rather than maintaining and troubleshooting existing infrastructure.

+# Why Use Packer

+Packer is a tool for creating machine images (e.g., Amazon Machine Images - AMIs for AWS) in an automated and repeatable manner.
+In this specific context, Packer is being used to create a custom AMI for Jenkins.
+Here's why Packer is beneficial:

+- **Immutable Infrastructure:** Packer helps create immutable infrastructure by generating machine images that contain the exact configuration and software you need.
+This ensures consistency and repeatability in your deployments.

+- **Speed:** Packer can build images in parallel, which can be much faster than setting up a new instance from scratch and configuring it manually every time you need Jenkins.

+- **Version Control:** Just like your application code, Packer configurations are version-controlled, making it easier to track changes and collaborate with a team.

+- **Automation:** Packer enables you to automate the creation of machine images, reducing manual intervention and potential human errors.

 ## CI/CD Immutable infrastructure with custom machine images